hlin-neo4j/cli-cypher-linter/README.md

 `npm run start`
 Then enter a cypher query lint check it.

+# To check a cypher file:
+`npm run start path/to/cypherFile.cyp`

 # Antlr
 (Credit to cypher-editor) To generate the antlr lexer and parser files, run `npm run generate`.